-They refined the inventory buffers that are built into Replenishment+ to help planners see which materials are in demand and where they should invest in order to maintain a smooth flow.
+They refined the inventory buffers that are built into Intuiflow, formerly known as Replenishment+, to help planners see which materials are in demand and where they should invest in order to maintain a smooth flow.

 “One of the things that we really appreciated about DDMRP was the fact that, since most of our parts are buffered, if demand stops, by default, DDMRP is not going to recommend that we continue to make more products.
 So we weren’t at risk of over-producing,” Abbud explained.

 Yet early on in the pandemic—as lab and campus closures prompted a sharp drop in demand—Abbud’s team realized they also needed to be able to respond once demand picked back up.

 In particular, they wanted to eliminate any gaps between when the buffers responded to demand and the company’s current signals to produce.
 So Abbud’s team reduced the size of their buffers and shortened their planning horizons to make them more sensitive to changes.

 That set the company up not to overproduce while at the same time being responsive.

 “And then demand started to pick up after two or three months, and it has been picking up steadily since.
 Once people started to learn how to work with the virus and stay safe, things started to return to normal, and we’re running the system as we were running it before.”